Frequently Asked Questions

 You can also import a CSV file in the “Pay to” field, by clicking on the folder icon.

 Electrum lets you create and sign raw transactions right from the user interface using a form.

-This might happen if you are trying to spend a large number of transactions outputs (for example, if you have collected hundreds of donations from a Bitcoin faucet).
-When you send Bitcoins, Electrum looks for unspent coins that are in your wallet, in order to create a new transaction.
+This might happen if you are trying to spend a large number of transaction outputs (for example, if you have collected hundreds of donations from a Bitcoin faucet).
+When you send Bitcoins, Electrum looks for unspent coins that are in your wallet in order to create a new transaction.
 Unspent coins can have different values, much like physical coins and bills.

 The gap limit is the maximum number of consecutive unused addresses in your deterministic sequence of addresses.
 Electrum uses it in order to stop looking for addresses.
 In Electrum 2.0, it is set to 20 by default, so the client will get all addresses until 20 unused addresses are found.

-If you need to pre-generate more addresses, you can do so by typing wallet.create_new_address() in the console.
+If you need to pre-generate more addresses, you can do so by typing wallet.create_new_address(False) in the console.
 This command will generate one new address.
-Note that the address will be shown with a red background in the address tab, to indicate that it is beyond the gap limit.
+Note that the address will be shown with a red background in the address tab to indicate that it is beyond the gap limit.
 The red color will remain until the gap is filled.

-If you wish to generate more than one address, you may use a ‘for’ loop.
+If you wish to generate more than one address, you can use a “for” loop.
 For example, if you wanted to generate 50 addresses, you could do this:

 Warning: always save your wallet seed on paper before doing an upgrade.

 To upgrade Electrum, just install the most recent version.
 The way to do this will depend on your OS.